k-burger/tangles_in_pop_gen/README.md

 This code contains the necessary adaptations to the tangles framework to use it in population genetics for estimating ancestries.
-The Tangles algorithm framework is available as a Python package and the Tadmixture method from the publication "Inferring Ancestry with the Hierarchical Soft Clustering Approach Tangles" is embedded in this framework.
+The Tangles algorithm framework is available as a Python package and the tangleGen method from the publication "Inferring Ancestry with the Hierarchical Soft Clustering Approach Tangles" is embedded in this framework.